 This is true if you're on an External ASE or on an ILB ASE.
 If you're on an External ASE, you hit those ports on the public VIP.
 If you're on an ILB ASE, you hit those ports on the ILB.
 If you lock down port 443, there can be an effect on some features exposed in the portal.
 For more information, see Portal dependencies.

-An ASE inbound access dependency is:
+The ASE inbound access dependencies are:

 |Management||App Service management addresses||ASE subnet: 454, 455|